TommyPetersen/ndgk-autotests/README.md

 # ndgk-autotests
-Autotests for ndgk via Geb / Spock
+Autotests for ndgk via Geb / Spock.
+Being developed slowly as time allows it.